← All writing

 The training is where it fell apart.
 The mask has to be re-applied after the EMA update, otherwise the EMA shadow leaks gradient back into the masked positions and the effective sparsity at save time is 60% even though the live weights are 90%.
 Re-applying the mask post-EMA was the bug that ate two days.
 I want those two days back.

 Once the mask was honest, Phase C: SP12k+CO topk-0.10, four seeds (42, 43, 44, 1337), full training.
 Sidecar TTT BPB landed at 1.0959.
 Best 1.0931, mean ~1.097.
-The range across seeds was 0.0078 — no lottery, no rescue from a lucky init.
-Decompose it: the bigger vocab buys −0.012, sparse-FP16 costs +0.045, net +0.033 over the SP8k INT7 baseline.
+The range across seeds was 0.0078: no lottery, no rescue from a lucky init.
+Decompose it and the story is plain.
+The bigger vocab buys −0.012, sparse-FP16 costs +0.045, net +0.033 over the SP8k INT7 baseline.

 The mechanism, I think, is simple enough.
 Masked weights are zero.
 The model loses representation capacity for the tail tokens faster than the wider vocab amortises.
 You aren't getting the bigger vocab; you're getting a smaller effective vocab with a more expensive read path.